 Make sure you label and date the packages and add the re-hydration instructions.

-You can throw in some butter if you want.
-I use about 1/2 Tbsp per cup of rice.
+You can even throw in some butter if you want.
+I use about 1/2 Tbsp butter per cup of rice.
 And by “throw in some butter”, I mean place some gently in the pan.
 Because throwing butter would just be wrong.

 After the liquid has come to a boil and the butter has been

 thrown in carefully added, remove the pan from the heat, add the rice, and cover.
 Let that sit for 10 minutes or so.
 Fluff with a fork, season if necessary, and serve.
 Gotta love it!

 This has been another installment in my Pantry Replacement series.
 What’s in your pantry that you would like a whole foods replacement for?